Peersgit/4447_final_project/README.md

 - final_score_diff : The difference between the final score for the home and away team
 - home_avg : The average points score for all 4 quarters, home
 - away_avg : The average points score for all 4 quarters, away
-- winner : The finner of the game, 1:home, 0:away
+- winner : The winner of the game, 1:home, 0:away
 - lat_away : Coordinates for the away team
 - long_away : Coordinates for the away team
 - lat_home : Coordinates for the home team